How to Challenge Yourself to a No-spend Day, Week or Month

 Have you ever considered surviving for a certain period without spending a penny?

-This is called a no-spend challenge and it could be just the answer to your problems!
+This is called a no-spend challenge and it could be just the answer to your problems.

+A no-spend challenge is where you completely cut out spending for a set amount of time and see how much you improve your money handling situation.
 Encouraging a spending freeze on your budget can work wonders for your cash-saving efforts.

-A no-spend challenge is where you completely cut out spending for a set amount of time and see how much you can improve your money handling situation.
-Great!
-Where do you start?

 A no-spend challenge can be whatever you want it to be

 For one person, it might mean cutting out their morning coffee.
 For another, it might mean cancelling unnecessary subscriptions or not buying an outfit for every new occasion.

 It doesn't always mean cancelling all your bills and cutting yourself off from the rest of the world, although I do know people that have gone extreme minimalist after a no-spend challenge!

 This Budget Sheet from Citizens Advice is perfect for looking at all your essential living costs and a great starting point for figuring out where you could cut down costs.

 Determine how long it will last

-Are you going to dedicate a day to ease yourself into a no-spend session, a week perhaps, or even an entire month?
+Are you going to dedicate a day to ease yourself into a no-spend session?
+Or go for it with a week, or even an entire month?

-You might find it easier to complete a no spend challenge during the week, as it's easier to plan lunches and stick to a budget when you’re in work or bound by a schedule.
+You'll likely find it easier to complete a no spend challenge during the week, as it's easier to plan lunches and stick to a budget when you’re in work or bound by a schedule.

 Have an end goal in mind